sebivenlo/microservices-eventbus/_tutorials/03-dependencies.md

 ### The event bus

 To use such events we need to distribute them.
 The distribution of events is done by a so called **Event Bus** handler.
-MBassador itself provides an event bus implementation.
+Mbassador itself provides an event bus implementation.
 Since we want to ease the process we make it [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) and wrap it into a ```EventBus``` class:
 {% highlight java %}
 package nl.fontys.demo.events;